ahwayakchih/nobbic/docs/actions/start.markdown

 - `CONTAINER_ENV_NPM_*` variables will be set as * in npm container.
 - `CONTAINER_ENV_NGINX_*` variables will be set as * in nginx server container.

+You can replace command executed by container by setting environment variable for specific container.

+- `CONTAINER_CMD_MONGODB` variable is used as a custom command passed to MongoDB database container,
+- `CONTAINER_CMD_POSTGRES` variable is used as a custom command passed to PostgreSQL database container,
+- `CONTAINER_CMD_REDIS` variable is used as a custom command passed to Redis database container,
+- `CONTAINER_CMD_NPM` variable is used as a custom command passed to NPM mirror container,
+- `CONTAINER_CMD_NGINX` variable is used as a custom command passed to NGINX server container.

 You can pass additional arguments to podman commands used for creation of containers (check: `podman create --help`) through separate environment variables:

 - `PODMAN_CREATE_ARGS_NODEBB` variable for NodeBB container,